aurelia/site-generator/lib/app/docs/api/templating/index.md

   * `parentNode?: Node` - The parent node of the current node.

-* `create(container: Container, instruction?: BehaviorInstruction, element?: Element, bindings?: Binding): Controller` - Creates an instance of this behavior.
+* `create(container: Container, instruction?: BehaviorInstruction, element?: Element, bindings?: ): Controller` - Creates an instance of this behavior.
   * `container: Container` - The DI container to create the instance in.
   * `instruction?: BehaviorInstruction` - The instruction for this behavior that was constructed during compilation.
   * `element?: Element` - The element on which this behavior exists.
-  * `bindings?: Binding` - The bindings that are associated with the view in which this behavior exists.
+  * `bindings?: ` - The bindings that are associated with the view in which this behavior exists.

 * `initialize(container: Container, target: Function): void` - Provides an opportunity for the resource to initialize iteself.